-Diagnostic Medical Sonography has an ultrasound laboratory with industry standard ultrasound machines.
+Diagnostic Medical Sonography has an ultrasound laboratory with industry standard ultrasound machines and phantoms.

 Veterinary Technology labs reflect a veterinary facility.
-The students practice on both models and life animals.
+The students practice on both models and live animals.
 There is an x-ray machine, surgical room, and equipment to support basic surgical and non-surgical procedures.

-Surgical Technology lab has a "sub-sterile" room where a bay sink is in place that emulates actual operating room equipment.
-Also in this room are instrumentation, supplies and other material that is used to simulate a real-world environment.
+The Surgical Technology lab has a "sub-sterile" room where a 3-bay sink is in place that emulates actual operating room equipment.
+Also in this room are instrumentation, eye wash stations, supplies and other material that is used to simulate a real-world environment.